 -

-Promo Codes: Check for verified discounts and promo codes on websites like CouponAnnie for additionalsavings
+Promo Codes: Check for verified discounts and promo codes on websites like CouponAnnie for additional savings

-Visit the Hershey Story Museum, 63 West Chocolate Avenue, Hershey, PA.
+After lunch visit the Hershey Story Museum, 63 West Chocolate Avenue, Hershey, PA.

 The Hershey Story museum experience takes visitors on a journey through his life, his chocolate company, his generous philanthropic legacy and the town of Hershey, PA.
 Engaging museum exhibits explore Mr. Hershey’s early failures, how he successfully revolutionized the process of making milk chocolate, and how the orphan boys of the Hershey Industrial School became heirs to his fortune.